chaolinzhanglab/PlotPWM.jl/docs/src/definitions.md

 $$IC(c_i)=2+\sum_{\alpha}f_{\alpha i}\log_2 f_{\alpha i}$$

-This formula illustrates why the y-axis of the plot ranges from  $0$ to $2$.
+This formula illustrates why the y-axis of the logo-plot ranges from  $0$ to $2$.